Today In History logo TIH

 Financier James Swan purchased the entire remaining American Radical War debt, clearing the young nation’s balance sheet.
 By assuming these obligations, Swan stabilized the federal government’s creditworthiness and allowed the United States to secure future international loans, transforming the country from a financial liability into a viable global economic participant.

-France and Prussia sign the second Treaty of Tilsit, dismantling Prussia's military power and stripping away half its…
+France and Prussia signed the second Treaty of Tilsit, dismantling Prussia's military power and stripping away half i…

-France and Prussia sign the second Treaty of Tilsit, dismantling Prussia's military power and stripping away half its territory to create the Kingdom of Westphalia.
-This brutal redrawing of borders shatters the old German order and forces Prussia into a desperate period of internal reform that eventually fuels its rise as a modern state.
+France and Prussia signed the second Treaty of Tilsit, dismantling Prussia's military power and stripping away half its territory to create the Kingdom of Westphalia under Napoleon's brother Jerome.
+This brutal redrawing of borders shattered the old German order and reduced Frederick William III's realm to a dependent state.
+The humiliation, however, catalyzed a desperate period of internal reform under figures like Stein and Hardenberg that eventually transformed Prussia into a modernized military power capable of challenging Napoleon himself.

 Napoleon I and Alexander I finalized the Treaties of Tilsit on a raft in the middle of the Neman River, partitioning …